-The above error appeared when I tried to connect the local computer from Hyper-V manager.
+The above error appeared when I tried to connect the local computer from the r-V manager.

-Basically a computer should support 64-bit system with hardware Virtualization Technology (VT) enabled processor and SLAT (Second Level Address Translation) technology.
-Also, minimum 4GB RAM is required.
+The computer should support the 64-bit architecture with hardware Virtualization Technology (VT) enabled processor and SLAT (Second Level Address Translation) technology.
+Also, minimum 4GB RAM is required to install Hyper-V.

-As I said earlier, most of the recent desktop computers have these features included, but sometimes you may have to enable them from BIOS.
+Luckily most of the recent desktop and laptop computers have these features, but sometimes you need to enable them from BIOS.

 Open the command prompt with administrative privilege (open as Administrator) and go to the extracted folder.
 Run the following command.

 EPT on Intel and NP on AMD processor indicates the support of SLAT.

 My scenario is different, though these features are enabled and supported on my hardware, still, I got the particular error and unable to install Hyper-V on my computer.
 It is because of the system type I was having, it was the 32bit version of Windows 8.1.